ddaaggeett/whiteSocket/README.md

 WEBSITE: www.blooprint.xyz

 Free account giving indirect users accessibility to shared designer blooprints.
 Platform gives this website user freedom to read designer details, whether it be in the Blooped image or in the Blipped text and cultivate argument among a participating community of users.
-These users are the interns – they are not owners of the work they're involved with, although they are covered under Creative Commons licensing with whatever website posts they submit.
+These indeirect users are the 'interns' – they are not owners of the work they're involved with, although they are covered under Creative Commons licensing with whatever website posts they submit.
 This substantiates the open-sourced atmosphere Blooprint is pursuing at its core.
 All parties discussing further development of blooprint designs through the website are kept under the CC license.
-Blooprint is aiming for true authoritarian parties of whatever new design topics/projects to be driven to obtain the hardware required to have their own Designer account with Blooprint.xyz software so they can directly contribute to blooprint designs (and its software development) that would have been restricted by only using the website.
+Blooprint is aiming for true authoritarian parties of whatever new design topics/projects to be persuaded to obtain the hardware required to have their own Designer workspace with Blooprint.xyz software so they can directly contribute to blooprint designs (and its software development) that would have been restricted by only using the website.
+Basically, indirect users can only debug, while direct users are able to debug as well as create [new] content.
 ____________________________________________________________________________

 MONETIZATION: